-Restless Leg Syndrome, sometimes called Restless Legs Syndrome – RLS – is a condition suffered by approximately 2% of British adults.
+Restless Leg Syndrome is suffered by approximately 2% of British adults.
 Sufferers describe an irresistible urge to move their legs.
-Symptoms of Restless Legs Syndrome are often worse when you are trying to rest, and improves when you are able to move.
+Symptoms of Restless Legs Syndrome are often worse when you are trying to rest, and improves when you’re able to move.
 The improvement in symptoms last as long as the movement continues.
-For many people it is worst in the evenings when you are trying to relax and watch TV or have dinner, and again when you are in bed trying to get to sleep – RLS and insomnia often go together.
-Travelling is often difficult, with sufferers feeling that they need to move around – this is problematic when flying and virtually impossible when travelling by car, making it necessary to stop frequently.
-Going to the cinema or a concert is similarly made very uncomfortable by your restless legs and the inability to move about freely without disturbing others.
+For many people it is worst in the evenings when you are trying to relax, watch TV or have dinner.
+It’s often at its very and worst when are in bed trying to sleep.

 Sypmtoms of Restless Leg Syndrome may fluctuate over time and even sometimes disappear completely for a while.
-Although symptoms tend to increase with age, and are more prevalent amongst women, anyone of any age can be troubled by the feeling of being unable to keep still.
-Pregnant women sometimes temporarily suffer the symptoms of Restless Leg Syndrome, especially late in the pregnancy, but for the majority of women the symptoms disappear once the baby is born.
+Symptoms tend to increase with age, and are more comon amongst women.
+However nyone of any age can be troubled by the feeling of being unable to keep still.
+Pregnant women sometimes temporarily suffer the symptoms of Restless Leg Syndrome, especially late in the pregnancy.
+The majority however find the symptoms disappear once the baby is born.
 Insomnia often accompanies Restless Leg Syndrome.

 What causes Restless Leg Syndrome?